 I am currently enrolled in a graduate Nursing Program.
 When am I eligible to apply for the fellowship program?

-To be considered for the fellowship program, you have to graduate no later than May in the year the fellowship begins in September.
+To be considered for the fellowship program, you must have graduated no later than the preceding May of the September fellowship start date.
 You must also take and pass your certification exam immediately after graduation to allow adequate time, if you are accepted into the fellowship, for the credentialing and privileging process to be completed before the start date.
-You can not start the fellowship program until a Texas RN license and Texas APRN license are obtained.
+You cannot start the fellowship program until a Texas RN license and Texas APRN license are obtained.

 What should I expect if I am selected for an in-person interview?

 Applicants should be prepared to assume the travel and lodging costs for the interview.
 MD Anderson may assist with coordinating hotel arrangements and shuttle transportation if needed.
 The interview process will encompass one full day.
 The applicant will meet with MD Anderson nursing directors, advanced practice registered nurses, and administrative staff.
 A tour of the campus will be provided.
 The candidates will not be required to give a presentation.
 Business attire is highly recommended.